Business leaders are encouraged to take part in a free intercultural leadership and management course to encourage diversity in the workplace.

 Paul Lancaster, Coordinator of INTERACT, said: "The course aims to promote diversity as an advantage in bringing transformative change in communities, the workplace and cities.
 It's aimed at all those in leadership and managerial roles, or those aspiring to such positions in their everyday work."

-The accredited course is free and takes place over four days in July (7th, 8th, 14th and 15th) with lectures, seminars and study assignments, on campus at Leeds Trinity University.
+The accredited course is free and takes place over four evenings in July (Tuesday 4th and Wednesday 5th, Tuesday 11th and Wednesday 12th) with lectures, seminars and study assignments, on campus at Leeds Trinity University.

 There are a limited number of free spaces, and anyone interested in attending is encouraged to register their interest by Friday 16 June.